OliverBrewster/OliverBrewster.github.io/docs/_posts/2024-01-14-Engineering-Masters-Project.markdown

 <!-- # RoboChess Project -->

 ### Project Summary:
-The aim of this project is to develop a Desktop FDM hybrid machine to do both additive and subtractive manufacturing.
+This project aims to develop a Desktop FDM hybrid machine to do both additive and subtractive manufacturing.
 This has been realised in the form of a modified IDEX machine with one additive tool (Hemera extruder) and one subtractive tool (CNC spindle).
 With only 3 axes, this system would be very limited in geometry which could be CNC milled.
-This is why 5-axes have been implemented by adding 2 additional rotation axes to the bed (one with axis parallel to y-axis and the other with axis parallel to z-axis), pictured below:
+This is why 5-axes have been implemented by adding 2 additional rotation axes to the bed (one with an axis parallel to the y-axis and the other parallel to the z-axis), pictured below:

 <div style="display: flex; flex-wrap: wrap;">
     <img src="/assets/Masters/MachineCAD1.png" alt="Farm V1" style="flex: 1; max-width: 44%;" />